status-im/pm/notes/transcript10.md

 Oskar: Cool, so sticker market?

 Julien: Yep, so last week we mostly worked on values documents, like the result document is done, the specification is done.
 Mostly because Rachel invested a lot of time in this.
 We are validated the mockup so I think we are done with the mockup themselves.
 We agree that this is the right directions.
-Andrey spent some time implementing the mockup, and this week I will try to glue the mockup with contracts, and by the way Ricardo did some work on this contract too.
+Andrei spent some time implementing the mockup, and this week I will try to glue the mockup with contracts, and by the way Ricardo did some work on this contract too.
 One eventual open question that I would like to raise, for the MVP we probably will not consider ESC721 but it's still open to this discussion so if someone has an opinion around that, that would be appreciated.

 # Dapp Store
 9:00 - 10:00